2026 South Carolina elections: Comptroller General

 Republican Comptroller Richard Eckstrom, who was re-elected unopposed in 2022, left office on April 30, 2023, following the discovery of a $3.5 billion accounting error.
 Governor Henry McMaster appointed Democrat Brian J. Gaines to serve the remainder of Eckstrom's term.
 He is not running for a full term.

 Superintendent of Education

 Republican Superintendent Ellen Weaver was first elected in 2022 with 55.5% of the vote.
-She is eligible to run for re-election to a second term in office, but has not yet stated if he will do so.
+She is running for re-election to a second term in office.

-Lisa Ellis, the Democratic nominee for Superintendent of Education in 2022, is running in 2026.
-She is being challenged in the Democratic primary by Sylvia Wright.
+Lisa Ellis, the Democratic nominee for Superintendent of Education in 2022, ran in 2026.
+She was defeated in the Democratic primary by Sylvia Wright.

 Commissioner of Agriculture

 Incumbent Republican commissioner Hugh Weathers was re-elected in 2022 with 77.6% of the vote.
 He is retiring.

-Fred West, the director of market development at the South Carolina Department of Agriculture, is running for the Republican nomination.
-He is endorsed by Weathers.
+Cody Simpson, a fifth generation farmer – endorsed by President Donald Trump and Governor Henry McMaster – is the Republican candidate for South Carolina Commissioner of Agriculture.

+Simpson recently completed service as the South Carolina State Executive Director of the USDA Farm Service Agency.

+Simpson will face DeShawn Blanding, former policy analyst for the U.S. House Committee on Agriculture[10], in the November 3 general election.